Living Faith Workshops

 We are looking for workshops that:

-• Support Friends in their pursuit of faithfulness
+• Support Friends in deepening their understanding of and connection to the Quaker faith and witness

-• Have an impact on daily life after the gathering
+• Have an impact on daily life of individuals and/or local meetings after the gathering

-• Create spaces that can’t be easily created in local meetings (the workshop should be something that it makes sense to have with a smattering of Quakers from different meetings engaging in on a single occasion)
+• Create spaces that can’t be easily created in local meetings (the workshop should be something that it makes sense to have with various Quakers from different meetings engaging in on a single occasion)

-• Provide opportunities that can't be easily created via online connection (For example: activities engage one's body/senses/movement as able, opportunities for participants to use their hands, opportunities for small group and one-on-one connections)
+• Provide opportunities that can't be easily created via online connection (for example: activities that engage one's body/senses/movement as able, opportunities for participants to use their hands, opportunities for small group and one-on-one connections)

 • Are facilitated by people able to connect with and respond to the needs of participants; facilitators should be aware of learning needs (for example: visual learners) and potential group dynamics (for example: different backgrounds of participants)

-• Are not spaces to do the work of the Yearly Meeting or season agenda items for Sessions
+• Are not intended to do the work of the Yearly Meeting or season agenda items for Sessions

 Submit a proposal

-The proposal deadline was February 4th.
-If you have questions regarding workshops, please email Kathleen.
+The proposal deadline is January 25th.
+If you have questions regarding workshops, please email Program Director Nia Thomas.